Arab Mexicans: History

-Migration history

 Arab immigration to Mexico started in the 19th and early 20th centuries.
-Roughly 100,000 Arabic speakers settled in Mexico during this time period.
-They came mostly from Lebanon and Syria, and settled in significant numbers in Nayarit, Guanajuato, Puebla, Mexico City and the Northern part of the country (mainly in the states of Baja California, Tamaulipas, Nuevo Leon, San Luis Potosí, Sonora, Sinaloa, Chihuahua, Zacatecas, Coahuila and Durango), as well as the cities of Tampico and Guadalajara.
-They also came for slave trade in the 18th century.
-The term "Arab Mexican" may include ethnic groups that do not in fact identify as Arab.
+Roughly 39,500 Arabic speakers settled in Mexico during this time period.
+They came mostly from Lebanon and Syria, and settled in significant numbers in Nayarit, Guanajuato, Puebla, Mexico City and the northern part of the country (mainly in the states of Baja California, Tamaulipas, Nuevo León, San Luis Potosí, Sonora, Sinaloa, Chihuahua, Zacatecas, Coahuila and Durango), as well as the cities of Tampico and Guadalajara.
+They also came for the slave trade in the 18th century.
+The term "Arab Mexican" may include ethnic groups that do not identify as Arab.

-During the Israel–Lebanon war in 1948 and during the Six-Day War, thousands of Lebanese went to Mexico.
+During the Israel–Lebanon war in 1948 and the Six-Day War, thousands of Lebanese went to Mexico.
 They first arrived in Veracruz.
 Although Arabs made up less than 5% of the total immigrant population in Mexico during the 1930s, they constituted half of the immigrant economic activity.

-Migration of Arabs to Mexico has influenced Mexican culture, in particular food, where they have introduced Kibbeh, Tabbouleh and even created recipes such as Tacos Árabes.
+Migration of Arabs to Mexico has influenced Mexican culture, in particular food, where they have introduced kibbeh, tabbouleh and even created recipes such as Tacos Árabes.
 By 1765, dates, which originated from the Middle East, were introduced into Mexico by the Spaniards.
 The fusion between Arab and Mexican food has highly influenced Yucatecan cuisine.

-Another concentration of Arab Mexicans is in Baja California facing the U.S.-Mexican border, esp. in cities of Mexicali in the Imperial Valley U.S./Mexico and Tijuana across from San Diego with a large Arab American community (about 280,000), some of whose families have relatives in Mexico.
+Another concentration of Arab Mexicans is in Baja California facing the U.S.-Mexican border, especially in Mexicali in the Imperial Valley, and Tijuana across from San Diego with a large Arab American community (about 280,000), some of whose families have relatives in Mexico.
 45% of Arab Mexicans are of Lebanese descent.

-The majority of Arab Mexicans are Christians who belong to the Maronite Church, Roman Catholic, Eastern Orthodox and Eastern Rite Catholic Churches.
-A scant number are Muslims of Middle Eastern origins.
+The majority of Arab Mexicans are Christians who belong to the Western Catholic, Eastern Orthodox, Maronite or other Eastern Catholic Churches.
+Fewer are Muslims of Middle Eastern origin whom have been in Mexico since the early 1950s including the vastly growing conversions from the indigenous population since the 1980s.